simpledaystudio/simply-do-privacy/index.md

 We may update our Privacy Policy from time to time.
 You are advised to review this page periodically for any changes.

 ## 3. Contact Us
 If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact us.
+If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact us at simpledaystudio.ty@gmail.com.